danog/MadelineProtoDocs/old_docs/API_docs_v89/constructors/upload_cdnFileReuploadNeeded.md

 ---
 title: upload.cdnFileReuploadNeeded
-description: Cdn file reupload needed
+description: The file was cleared from the temporary RAM cache of the [CDN](https://core.telegram.org/cdn) and has to be reuploaded.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: upload.cdnFileReuploadNeeded